As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Make sure to educate yourself ahead of time.

 Know which areas of Arizona are known for what types of gemstones and plan your trip accordingly.
-It’s also a good idea to get all of the contact information for mines and other areas of interest in the state before you get there so you have a general idea of where you’re going and what you’ll be doing.
+It’s also a good idea to get all of the contact information for mine and other areas of interest in the state before you get there so you have a general idea of where you’re going and what you’ll be doing.

 - Bring plenty of water.